+The program was inspired in part by Virginia Woolf’s famous maxim that a writer must have a room of one’s own if they are to write.
 This collaborative project between the Louis T. Graves Memorial Public Library in Kennebunkport and the MWPA is based on a simple premise: writers need a space in which to write; libraries are the institutions that house the end-result of those writing efforts; many libraries are in a unique position to provide a small space in which writers can ply their craft.

 The only duties of the writer-in-residence will be to construct some type of community payback program or event during the year, which could include hosting a writers group, organizing a seasonal open reading, or offering writing mentorships to local teens.